Shakeskeyboarde/wurk/packages/cli/README.md

 - `--no-dependencies`
   - Do not automatically include dependencies of selected workspaces.
 - `--include-root-workspace`
-  - Include the root workspace in the selection. _This is strongly discouraged due to the potential for unexpected behavior!_
+  - Include the root workspace in the selection. _This is strongly discouraged due to the potential for unexpected behaviors like accidental recursion!_

 **Note:** It is entirely up to each command to honor the "selected" workspaces.
 They are strongly encouraged to do so, but may choose not to if it doesn't make sense to the command.

-### Parallelization Options
+### Global Parallelization Options

 - `-p, --parallel`
   - Process workspaces in parallel.
+  - This option implies the `--concurrency=auto` option.
 - `-c, --concurrency <count>`
-  - Set the number workspaces to process in parallel (number or "all").
-If not set, the number of CPU cores + 1 will be used.
+  - Set the number workspaces to process in parallel.
+The count can be a number, "auto", or "all".
+The default is is "auto", which is equivalent to one greater than the number of CPU cores (cores + 1).
-- `--no-wait`
-  - Do not wait for workspace dependencies to finish processing before processing dependents.
+  - This option implies the `--parallel` option.

 By default, workspaces are processed serially.
 This is generally the slowest option, but also the safest.

-### Logging Options
+### Global Logging Options

 - `-l, --loglevel <level>`
   - Set the log level (`silent`, `error`, `warn`, `info`, `notice`, `verbose`, or `silly`).
 The default is `info`.
+  - Log level can also be set using the `WERK_LOG_LEVEL` environment variable.
+This option takes precedence over the environment variable.
 - `--no-prefix`
   - Do not add prefixes to command output.

-The log level can also be set using the `WERK_LOG_LEVEL` environment variable.
-The command line option takes precedence over the environment variable.

-### Git Options
+### Global Git Options

 - `--git-head <sha>`
   - Provide a default Git "HEAD" commit in non-Git environments.
 This has no effect if Git is available.